cultureandempire/cultureandempire.github.io/cande.md

 The [World Port Source](http://www.worldportsource.com/countries.php) shows the harbors and ports of every country in the world.
 No matter which figures you look at, you will discover bizarre comparisons.
 In 2013, the United Kingdom has 389 ports, while the US has 532.
 Japan has 292; China, 172.
 And then, let's look at the largest African countries and economies: Nigeria has 12, South Africa has 10, Ghana has 4, Kenya has 3, and Congo-Kinshasa also has 3.

 The sheer lack of ports is easy to understand when you look at the map: the coastlines of Europe and North America, carved by rivers and glaciers, are very crinkly with hundreds of natural harbors.
 The coastline of Africa, old and continental, is mostly smooth.
-In “Broken Societies”, I will develop the hypothesis that as geography drove Europe towards prosperity, it drove Africa towards poverty.
+In “Faceless Societies”, I will develop the hypothesis that as geography drove Europe towards prosperity, it drove Africa towards poverty.

 It's not just bad geographic luck, however.
 When I checked these figures in 2008, here was the tally: UK had 279 ports, the US had 371, Japan 144, and China had 157.
 Meanwhile Nigeria had 12, South Africa had 10, Ghana had 4, Kenya had 3, and Congo-Kinshasa had 3.
 Nothing had changed for Africa, while the more developed countries nearly doubled their port numbers in some cases.